Love Is The Color: How Paisley Park Fostered Prince’s Creativity

 Bret Thoeny, architect and owner of Boto Design Architects in Los Angeles, was only 23 years old when Prince’s manager tapped him to design the purple house recording studio.
 Shortly thereafter, he was summoned to produce what would become the $10 million Paisley Park.

-Upon arrival, the architect discovered that Prince’s team had already purchased a warehouse in Eden Prairie, a suburb north of Minneapolis.
+Upon arrival, the architect discovered that Prince’s team had already purchased a warehouse in Eden Prairie, a suburb south of Minneapolis.

 “He really had a vision that he wanted to have a creative complex that was his—that wasn’t in Los Angeles or New York, but in Minneapolis, where he was born and raised and felt comfortable in,” says Theony.
 “So he could bring everything to him, not the other way around.”